ttariik/Juice-Shop-Master/README.md

 ## Description

 This document contains analysis, reproduction steps, and remediation recommendations for three completed OWASP Juice Shop challenges: Score-Board (hidden route), DOM-XSS (Bonus Payload), and Repetitive Registration.
-All security testing was conducted exclusively in a controlled test environment..
+All security testing was conducted exclusively in a controlled test environment.

 ## Table of Contents